 28. Use Your Press for Social Proof

 Once you get some press, you want to use that as social proof.
 Put the logos on your crowdfunding page and update as you get more press.
-Once you get a few large organizations that cover your story, you will find many more large organizations will cover you.
+Once you get a few significant organizations that cover your story, you will find many other large organizations will cover you.

 29. Hire an Agency or Freelancer

 There are great agencies and freelancers that focus on helping crowdfunding campaigns.
 There are also a group of people selling snake oil.
 I think it is best to self-educate yourself in the strategy so you know who you need to hire.